jac-oblong/Cognitive-Modeling/hw3/readme.md

 ## Problem 4 - Normal-Normal Model

+The answer to this problem can be found in [problem4.ipynb](./problem4.ipynb)

 ## Problem 5 - Simple Bayesian Regression with Stan

 ## Problem 6 - Estimating the Drift-Diffusion Model